How to Cure a Molcajete

-You can also boil your molcajete.
 Fill it with water, vinegar and salt, then bring it to a boil directly over your burner or on a grill burner.
 Boil out the liquids completely and allow to cool.
 Grind in dry, uncooked rice to cover any leftover pores.

 Before using your molcajete for the first time, grind up some thick sea salt along with crushed corn in the mortar until the material comes out clean and free of debris.
 Clean the molcajete with water and a brush and you should be good to go.

-Personal note: Most of these instructions are based on the instructions from the manufacturer of the molcajete.
+Most of these instructions are based on the instructions from the manufacturer of the molcajete.
 I have found that it is better to repeat the process a few times to really cure the tool.
 It does take extra time for you, but it will be worth it in the long run.